-The model was implemented using PyTorch;1 all source code is freely available.2 With the final hyperparameter settings (see Section 4.2), the model contains approximately 155000 parameters, and it can be trained in a few hours on a modern GPU.
+The model was implemented using Pytorch; 1 all source code is freely available.
+2 With the final hyperparameter settings (see Section 4), the model contains approximately 155000 parameters, and it can be trained in a few hours on a modern GPU.
+In the experiments reported in this paper, the code was executed on a desktop PC with an NVIDIA Titan X GPU using Ubuntu 18.04.